cduvallet/q2-dbotu/README.md

 # To do

+This package is not actively being maintained.
+If you are interested in contributing, please reach out!

 - output membership info
     - first attempt will be just to print membership to stdout [done]
     - in the future, will want to define a new file format and write membership to that